Duaringa: 1800s

 While the loss of life was expected to be substantial, the death toll was much less than first anticipated.
 Several people did lose their lives, including a German man and his three children, though his wife and their baby were found alive on top of a pile of railway sleepers.
 The people of Rockhampton began donating items to the Boolburra flood victims including blankets, clothing, loaves of bread, meat and rations.

 After the flood, the government decided to abandon their plan to use Boolburra as the major railway centre it was proposed to be, and instead create a separate settlement seven miles further west along the railway line for that purpose.
 Boolburra then became an ordinary wayside station instead of its original purpose.

 The railway line from Boolburra to Duaringa opened on 28 March 1876.
 A free excursion for people to travel by train from Rockhampton to Duaringa was organised to mark the occasion.
 Secretary for Public Works, Henry Edward King was among those that made the trip.

 Duaringa Provisional School opened on 3 June 1879.
-It became Duaringa State Schol on 23 November 1899.
+It became Duaringa State School on 23 November 1899.
 In September 1880, it was decided that the portion of the Banana Division west of the Dawson River should be excised to form a new local government division due to communication difficulties within the Banana Division.
 As a result, the Duaringa Divisional Board was formed to administer the excised area.

 The first meeting of the Duaringa Divisional Board took place on 10 August 1881.
 Another two meetings took place in 1881 where road repairs, a request to the government for accounting books, a set of by-laws and permission to use the Duaringa Railway Station as a meeting place were among the issues discussed.
 A rate of sixpence in the pound was levied and sent to all ratepayers in the newly formed division.